Hungarian cucumber salad (uborkasalát)

 • Grade some cheese on the top.

-• Ready to be put into the oven and bake for 40 minutes or until done.
+• Now it is ready to be put into the oven and bake for 40 minutes or until done.
 When the blade of a knife comes out clean, it is ready.

 • Let cool.
 Serve warm.